BMCV/SuperDSM/docs/source/pipeline.rst

 Pipeline stages
 ---------------

-The function :py:meth:`.pipeline.create_default_pipeline` employs the following stages:
+The :py:meth:`~superdsm.pipeline.create_default_pipeline` function employs the following stages:

 #. :py:class:`~.preprocess.Preprocessing` — Implements the computation of the intensity offsets.
 #. :py:class:`~.dsmcfg.DSM_Config` — Provides the hyperparameters from the ``dsm`` namespace as an output.